-For the purposes of this valuation, we have used the attained age actuarial cost method.
-Under this method the actuarial present value of the benefits expected to be paid in the future in respect of service prior to the valuation date and for all service after the valuation date is determined in accordance with the actuarial assumptions.
-This amount is referred to as the actuarial liability of benefits.
-To this is added a provision for future expenses to be paid from the Plan.
-This total is then referred to as the total actuarial liabilities of the Plan.
-Under this method, the total value of assets includes the present value of future employee and employer contributions plus the actuarial value of the assets in the fund at the valuation date.
-The difference between the total value of the assets and the total actuarial liability represents the surplus or unfunded liability as the case may be.
-In effect, this method includes as a liability the difference, if any, between the present value of benefits for future service and the present value of future contributions.
-This additional liability, if any, is appropriate in instances where the present value of future benefits is greater than the present value of future contributions.
-When calculating the actuarial present value of benefits at the valuation date, the present value of all retirement, withdrawal and preretirement death benefits are included.
+For the purposes of this valuation, we have used the projected unit credit actuarial cost method.
+Under this method the actuarial present value of the benefits expected to be paid in the future in respect of service prior to the valuation date, but based on pensionable earnings projected to retirement, is compared with the actuarial asset value, revealing either a surplus or an unfunded actuarial liability.

+When calculating the actuarial present value of past service benefits at the valuation date, the present value of all retirement, withdrawal and preretirement death benefits are included.
 For each member, the retirement, withdrawal and pre retirement death benefits for a particular period of service are first projected each year into the future taking into account future vesting, early retirement entitlements and minimum pension/value entitlements.
 These projected benefits for each future year are then capitalized, multiplied by the probability of the member leaving the Plan in that year and discounted with interest and survivorship to the valuation date.
 The actuarial present value of benefits for the particular period of service is then determined by summing the present values of these projected benefits.

-Note that, as of December 31, 2013 there are no further future service accruals or associated cost, as all active members have reached the Plan's 35-year service accrual cap.
+Note that the previous valuation used the attained age actuarial cost method, but this change in methodology did not have any impact on liabilities, since there are no further future service accruals or associated cost, as all active members have reached the Plan's 35-year service accrual cap.